amithkoujalgi/sys-stats/README.md

 ### License

 The project is released under the MIT License.
-For more details, consult the LICENSE file.
+For more details, consult the [License](./LICENSE) file.